 In the unlikely event of Mr Steve Abey (DSL), Mrs Bayes (Deputy DSL), Mrs Wilson (SENDCo) and Mrs Covill (Pre-School DSL) being unavailable, Mrs Salisbury (Office Manager) should be contacted.
-Mrs Salisbury will alert Mr Abey or Mrs Bayes or Mrs Covill in the first instance.
-If these remain unavailable then a DSL from a neighbouring school (Benwick Primary or Thomas Eaton Academy) can be contacted to deal with the concern should this be necessary.
+Mrs Salisbury will alert Mr Abey, Mrs Bayes, Mrs Wilson or Mrs Covill in the first instance.
+If these remain unavailable, then a DSL from a neighbouring school (Benwick Primary or Thomas Eaton Academy) can be contacted to deal with the concern, should this be necessary.